DerHamm/tsviewer/README.md

       "TEAMSPEAK_INSTALL_PATH": "/home/teamspeak3"
     }
     ```

     Replace the placeholders with your Teamspeak server details and query credentials.
 By default, the name for the Server Query user is `serveradmin` and the port is `10011`.
+    (Currently, the paramter `path_to_configuration` in `app.py` must be changed to point to the supplied config.
+A command line parameter will be added soon.)

 ## Usage